Rival Republican tax-cut plans emerging in Congress

 Lawmakers are looking at measures such as this to offset the revenue losses that would result from tax cuts.

-Treyz said the Senate plan, like the House version, would cut the corporate tax rate to 20 percent from 35 percent, but phase in the reduction over a period of four years, versus immediately in House bill.

-She also said the estate tax on inheritances - affecting only the wealthiest taxpayers - would be maintained by the Senate, not repealed gradually as the House proposes.
+Treyz also said the estate tax on inheritances - affecting only the wealthiest taxpayers - would be maintained by the Senate, not repealed gradually as the House proposes.

 The Senate plan would close a loophole that allows private equity fund managers and other wealthy Wall Street financiers to pay the capital gains tax rate on their “carried interest” income, instead of the higher wage income rate, she said.